Locust Grove, Oklahoma: Education

 It is in the Locust Grove Public Schools school district, located in Locust Grove.
 It serves the students from Locust Grove and many other communities.

 The school system consists of four different schools: The Early Learning Center (Pre-K through 1st Grade), the Upper Elementary (2nd through 5th grades), the Middle School (6th through 8th grades), and the High School (9th through 12th grades).

 Locust Grove High School is steeped in tradition.
 Every year the first football game of the season is Locust Grove versus Salina in the Battle of 82 (highway).

 Points of interest

 Locust Grove is 8 mi west of the Saline Courthouse, the only remaining of nine rural Cherokee Nation courthouses built in the 1880s.
 The courthouse, near the Mayes/Delaware County line, was undergoing renovation in 2019.

 The Willard Stone Museum is currently at his homeplace in Locust Grove.
 The museum's goal is to relocate to the historic building that housed the first bank in Locust Grove, located in downtown and built in 1912, to house the collection.
 In 2019, the museum's board of directors authorized build-out of the new facility, and in September 2020 launched a fundraising campaign to finance the needed renovations.

+Locust Grove is home to the Rural Oklahoma Museum of Poetry (“ROMP”).
+After a temporary closure, ROMP re-opened in early February, 2026 in a new space at 114 E. Main St., with an exhibit on Rhyming and ROMPing on Route 66.
+The museum has regular hours, but can be available at any time for group tours.

 Locust Grove is directly south of Lake Hudson, southwest of Lake W. R. Holway, formerly Chimney Rock Lake, and northeast of Fort Gibson Lake.